piclas-framework/piclas/doc/userguide/080_cluster_guide.md

 ## Simulating at HLRS \label{sec:cloninghlrs}

-Unfortunately, the GitHub and GitLab servers are not available on machines at the HLRS, such as the Hazelhen, due to restricted internet access.
-The workaround is to use ssh tunneling and remote forwarding to access the repositories.
+Unfortunately, the GitHub and GitLab servers are not available on machines at the HLRS, such as the Hawk, due to restricted internet access.
+The workaround is to use ssh tunneling and proxy jump or remote forwarding to access the repositories.

 ### Cloning with the SSH protocol

+Two methods for checking out the code are described in the following.

 #### Method 1 (Proxy Jump)
 To clone a repository from, e.g., gitlab.com on a HLRS system, the ssh proxy jump must first be set up.
-Simply connect to the system via ssh and add the following lines to the ssh configuration file under `~/.ssh/config` on the cluster.
+Simply connect to the system via ssh and add the following lines to the ssh configuration file under `~/.ssh/config` on the cluster

     Host gitlab.com
        HostName   gitlab.com
        ProxyJump  RemoteHost

 where the *RemoteHost* has internet access and can be accessed via ssh from the HLRS system.
+It is also defined

+    Host RemoteHost
+       User         username
+       HostName     hostname.something.com
+       ForwardX11   yes

 Then simply clone the repository via

     git clone git@gitlab.com:mygroup/myproject.git